tsion-oss/feez-dictionary/README.md

  Description:

- The Feez Dictionary project aims to provide users with user-friendly and verstaile tool for looking up word and defintions.
+ The Feez Dictionary project aims to provide users with user-friendly and verstaile tool for looking up word, defintions and translation.

  Features of the Feez Dictionary:

  - Word Definitons: Get concise and detailed explanations of word meanings.

  - Examples and usage: Explore sample sentence and contexts in which the word is commonly used.

+ - Translation: Used to translate from one language to another.

    How to Get Started: